withastro/astro/docs/src/pages/getting-started.md

 ## Try Astro

 The easiest way to try Astro is to run `npm init astro` in a new directory on your machine.
-This CLI command will walk you through starting a new Astro project.
+Our CLI wizard will assist you in starting a new Astro project.

+To get started with Astro in 5 quickly and easy steps, visit our [Quick-Start guide](quick-start).

-Read our [Installation Guide](/installation) for a full walk-through on getting set up with Astro.
+Alternatively, read our [Installation Guide](/installation) for a full walk-through on getting set up with Astro.

 ### Online Playgrounds